Keeping Flood Waters Away From People

 - Nonstructural – keeping people and property away from flood waters.

-Structural Flood Control
+Structural Flood Mitigation

 Levees and channel improvements

 These structures increase the capacity of creeks and streams to carry floodwaters downstream while reducing damage to adjacent properties.
-These types of structural flood control measures are typically utilized in the lower portion of a watershed to prevent too much flood water from reaching the same place at the same time.
+These types of structural flood mitigation measures are typically utilized in the lower portion of a watershed to prevent too much flood water from reaching the same place at the same time.
 The NRD often provides hiking/biking trails atop these structures to offer additional benefits and improve our quality of life.

 The Papio-Missouri River NRD currently owns and/or operates more than 90 miles of levees and channel improvements.
 Listed below are descriptions of ongoing levee and channel improvement projects undertaken by the NRD.

-West Papillion Creek Flood Control Project
+West Papillion Creek Flood Mitigation Project

-Big Papio Creek Flood Control Channel Project
+Big Papio Creek Flood Mitigation Channel Project

 Completed from West Center Road downstream to “L” St. at a cost of $13 million, this cooperative project with the U.S. Army Corps of Engineers has greatly reduced the flood potential through one of Omaha’s most flood-prone areas.
 In addition, the NRD has extended this project upstream by improving the section of the Big Papio Creek from West Center Street north to Blondo Street.
-Completion of this flood control improvement and adjacent hiking/biking trail was accomplished in 2002 at a total cost near $6 million.
+Completion of this flood reduction improvement and adjacent hiking/biking trail was accomplished in 2002 at a total cost near $6 million.

 Operation and Maintenance